StarWarsFoundryVTT/StarWarsFFG/README.md

 4. Copy the Following link into the "Manifest URL" section: https://raw.githubusercontent.com/StarWarsFoundryVTT/StarWarsFFG/master/system.json
 5. Click Install, after a few seconds the system should be installed.
-6. Install (if not already done) "Special Dice Roller" module, see below for details.

 # Contributing